florenciacaromartinez/Bio2Py/README.md

 - minimize

 Auxiliary functions can be combined to create new functions and streamline the simulation of processes in BioWin.
-The main functions were built based on these auxiliary functions.
+The main functions were built based on the auxiliary functions.
-More information regarding the functions is available in the file 'Functions'.
+More information regarding the functions is available in the file 'Bio2Py Functions'.

 Test
 --------------